AmeriCorps Member with the Boys and Girls Clubs of Greater Milwaukee

 AmeriCorps Member with Play and Read

-I stumbled upon a program at her local library called Play and Read, and decided to enroll my then three year old daughter.
+I stumbled upon a program at my local library called Play and Read, and decided to enroll my then three year old daughter.
 It is a program that teaches early literacy skills through story time and play.
 After just one session, I became enamored with this program designed to promote early literacy.
 It felt like the “teacher light” inside of me reignited and I immediately applied to the program.
 Since November of 2015, I was selected to serve the Beloit community while also predominantly staying with my two daughters.

-I have built and am continuing to expand a network of community organizations and institutions to actively engage in supporting early literacy to all Beloit children.
+I have built and I am continuing to expand a network of community organizations and institutions to actively engage in supporting early literacy to all Beloit children.
 The AmeriCorps Play and Read grant has enabled me to connect with literacy groups, local schools, WIC, the YMCA, and more, to offer resources and many opportunities to expand the influence of the Beloit Public Library into every neighborhood.
 It is my hope that I can create a sustainable effort to offer resources and literacy building story times well beyond the life of the grant.

 Teenagers who are struggling with issues like homelessness and their own uncertain futures can be trained as volunteers to receive job skills and experience.
 I am working on partnering these young adults with mentoring adults to co-lead story times to continue to increase community ties and offer opportunities for people to improve their lives.

 I feel utterly transformed by this experience.
 It has given me hope that I can make real change for the better in my community without sacrificing my role as a mother.
 I feel empowered and want to use this opportunity to empower others to offer as many play groups as possible throughout the community in order to nurture Beloit children and to instill within them confidence and the love of reading.
-I now see a brighter future for her community.
+I now see a brighter future for my community.
 I hope to continue to serve into the following year to make sure the program is strong enough to sustain itself.
-Now that I have had the opportunity to serve with AmeriCorps Play and Read, I hope to be a lifelong library volunteer and I am considering serving for the local city council to make sure the program is well supported.
-I have also connected with the Second Harvest Food network as part of my outreach and I am finding great joy in volunteering every week at the local food bank with my two daughters as well as recruiting other volunteers.
+Now that I have had the opportunity to serve with AmeriCorps Play and Read, I hope to be a lifelong library volunteer and I am considering serving with the local city council to make sure the program is well supported.
+I have also connected with the Second Harvest Food network as part of my outreach and I am finding great joy in volunteering every week at the local food bank with my two daughters, as well as recruiting other volunteers.
 This experience has illuminated life altering ways for me to serve my community, and I feel almost reborn after feeling as though my role in the community was snuffed out by my desire to be an active and attentive mother to my two children.
 Thank you for this amazing opportunity.

 AmeriCorps member with Milwaukee Christian Center Youthbuild

 YouthBuild gave me a positive state of mind that I never thought I would have.
 I really appreciate what they have done for me.
-When I leave here I know that I’m going to be the best that I can be, and that’s all thanks to you.
+When I leave here, I know that I’m going to be the best that I can be, and that’s all thanks to you.
 Thank you YouthBuild for an outstanding opportunity.